ashleve/lightning-hydra-template/README.md

 python run.py mode=debug

 # experiment mode changes logging folder to `logs/experiments/name_of_your_experiment/`
-# name is also used by experiment loggers (like tensorboard or wandb)
+# name is also used by loggers
 python run.py mode=exp name='my_new_experiment_253'
 ```